linkerd/website/linkerd.io/content/2/installing/_index.md

 Before you can use Linkerd, you'll need to install the control plane.
-This page covers how to accomplish that, as well as common problems that you may encoutner.
+This page covers how to accomplish that, as well as common problems that you may encounter.

 Note that the control plane is typically installed by using Linkerd's CLI.
-See [Getting Started](getting-started) for how to install the CLI onto your local environment.
+See [Getting Started](../getting-started) for how to install the CLI onto your local environment.

 Note also that, once the control plane is installed, you'll need to "mesh" any services you want Linkerd active for.
-See [Adding Your Service](adding-your-service) for how to add Linkerd's data plane to your services.
+See [Adding Your Service](../adding-your-service) for how to add Linkerd's data plane to your services.

 ## Requirements